Icelandic Oratorios, or How I learned to play (the) Accordion

 The idea that the game can be won in open style spread, and dealing out the entire deck has become a common method of presentation in solitaire packages, including BVS Solitaire.
 I saw an online version by Andrew Pipkin, programmed in Java, in which the entire deck is dealt in one overlapped row of 52 cards.
 I like this way of dealing, but not the way he shows slivers of the covered cards, which makes quick visualization of moves much harder as the piles get larger late in the game, and has the disconcerting visual effect of making the selected card jump backwards when the piles are large.

 Mark Masten did some computer analysis of the open version of Accordion which he reported to a solitaire mailing list in April of 1999.
 He played 25,000 deals by computer, and gave the astonishing fact that every single deal was solvable!
 It appears that open Accordion has one of the highest win rates of any open solitaire, almost certainly even higher than FreeCell.
 Gordon Bower calculated that it would take 270,000 wins without a loss, or less than five losses in 714,000 deals, to argue statistically that Accordion has a higher win rate than FreeCell.
 By 2000, Mark's solver had played around 800,000 deals without a loss!
-Jason Crupper showed, on the Pretty Good Solitaire forum, that impossible deals can be constructed, but to my knowledge no random deal has ever been shown impossible.
+Jason Crupper showed, on the Pretty Good Solitaire forum, that impossible deals can be constructed (in fact, deals with no possible moves), but to my knowledge no random deal has ever been shown impossible.
 Jason first wrote to me about FreeCell (flourishes) in 2002, and we later started talking about Accordion too.
 He wrote a computer version using the programming language Scheme, and played many games, winning every time.
 He sent me a copy of his program and some examples of won deals.
 This is a nice version, with numbered deals, undo, and most importantly, automatic recording of wins.
 Jason uses a simple notation for moves which I will also use here.
 I finally started playing seriously, learned the basic technique described by Rick Holzgrafe, and started winning a few times.
-I then figured out some elaborations of his strategy, and I have now reached the point where I can win virtually 100% of the time.
+I then figured out some elaborations of his strategy, and I have now reached the point where I can win (at least eventually) 98-99% of the deals.
 So let's see how to play...

 Accordion Virtuoso